Tribler/tribler/README.md

 # Submodule notes
  - As updated submodules are in detached head state, remember to check out a branch before commiting changes on them.
  - If you forgot to check out a branch before doing a commit, you should get a warning telling you about it.
 To get the commit to a branch just check out the branch and do a git cherry-pick of the commit.
- - Take care of not accidentally commiting a submodule change with git commit -a
+ - Take care of not accidentally commiting a submodule revision change with git commit -a
  - Do not commit a submodule update without running all the tests first and making sure the new code is not breaking Tribler.